ubports/click/doc/hooks.rst

  * A Click package may include a "hooks" entry in its manifest (exact format TBD).
 If present, it must contain a mapping of keys to values.
-The keys are used to look up ``*.hook`` files with an equal Hook field (see above).
+The keys are used to look up ``*.hook`` files with matching base names.
 The values are symlink target paths used by the package manager when creating symlinks according to the Pattern field in ``*.hook`` files.

  * There should be a dh_clickpackage which installs the ``*.hook`` files in system packages and adds maintainer script fragments to cause